 If the correct webpage appears, you're good to go.

 If not, you'll have to dive into your content management system (CMS) to enable your content to be indexed.

-Fortunately, most platforms provide setting options so that your content can be indexed by default—that way, you won’t have to toggle each individual page as such.
+Fortunately, most platforms provide setting options so that your content can be indexed by default that way, you won't have to toggle each page individually.

 Include your target keyword in your URL.

-URLs help both users and search engines understand what your page is about.
+URLs are an often overlooked ranking factor.
+The right URL structure is helpful for both users and search engines to understand what your page is about.

 Just take a look at the following examples:

 Can you see how the first one paints a clearer image of what to expect from a webpage?
-Meanwhile, the second URL tells readers nothing.
+Meanwhile, the second URL tells the reader nothing.

 But aside from improving user experience, there’s another reason why you should include your target keyword in your URL: it helps clue in search engines on what a page is about.

 Make your URL short.